-Log Frequency Select the amount of time between data points.
-The amount of time allowed varies with the Data Log Range.
-If the Data Log Range is selected as Since Pre- vious download, the choices for frequency of data points will be limited by how far back in time the last download occurred.
 Export Data Log File Save the Data Log file, as defined by the Data Log Range and Log Frequency settings above, to a USB stick.
+Periodic Log Export The periodic log contains data that is calculated hourly rather than analog in ture, such as hourly Minimum Maximum and Average sensor calculations, r virtual output or digital input hourly on times, flow total volumes for the hour and analog output average output % for the hour.
+Enter this menu set up a periodic data log file to export: Periodic Log Range Log Frequency Select the amount of time between data points.
+The amount of time allowed varies with the Periodic Log Range.
+If the Periodic Log Range is selected as Since Previous download, the choices for frequency of data points will be limited by how far back in time the last download occurred.
+Export Periodic Log File File Save the Periodic Log file, as defined by the Periodic Log Range and Log Frequency settings above, to a USB stick.
 Export Event Log Save the Event Log file to a USB stick.
 This records set point changes, user calibrations, alarms, relay state changes, file exports, etc. Export System Log Save the System Log file to a USB stick.
 This records hardware changes, software upgrades, automatic calibrations, power loss, system-level issues, etc. Export User Config File The User Configuration file contains all settings for the controller.
-Enter this menu to save the controller's settings to a USB stick (or download the file to a computer if using the web interface) for using later to restore settings to this controller, or to program additional controllers with the same settings as this one.
+Enter this mento save the controller's settings to a USB stick (or download the file to a compute if using the web interface) for using later to restore settings to this controller, or to program additional controllers with the same settings as this one.
 It may take several minutes to create the file and transfer it.
 Import User Config File The User Configuration file contains all settings for the controller.
-Insert a USB stick (if using the local interface) containing the desired Configuration file.
+Insert a USE stick (if using the local interface) containing the desired Configuration file.
 Enter this menu to import the file from the stick onto the controller.
 If using the web interface, click Upload and select the file to upload.
-Repair Network File System Touch this menu and confirm in order to clean up the file system on the Ethernet card.
-Restore Default Config Enter this menu to restore all of the settings to the factory default values.
+Repair Network File System Touch this menu and confirm in order to clean up the file system on the Ethernet card Restore Default Config Enter this menu to restore all of the settings to the factory default values.
 Any changes to settings that were previously made will be lost!
-Software Upgrade Insert a USB stick that has the upgrade file stored in the root directory into the USB connector under the watertight cap on the outside of the front panel (see figure 19).
+Software Upgrade Insert a USB stick that has the upgrade file stored in the root directory into the USB connector under the watertight cap on the outside of the front panel (see figure 20).
 Touch the Confirm icon, and then touch the Confirm icon to start the upgrade.

-NOTE: To maintain the NEMA 4X/IP66, always remove the stick and replace the cap securely over the USB connector when not in use.
+NOTE: To maintain the NEMA4X/IP66 rating, always remove the stick and replace the cap securely over the USB connector when not in use.

-5.4.9 Controller Details
+5.4.11 Controller Details